Get

 Russian-European Laika puppy

 Russian-European Laikas are extremely rare in the United States.
 The American Kennel Club does not recognize the breed, and you’ll likely have difficulty finding a breeder.
-Several Laika breeds are similar in appearance, so you’ll have to be specific about which type you want when searching.
+Several Laika breeds are similar in appearance, so you’ll also have to be specific about which type you want when searching.

 If you have your heart set on a Russian-European Laika, there’s a good chance you’ll need to import a puppy directly from Europe.
 This process can be time-consuming at best, with extra paperwork, health requirements, and flights to arrange.